GitAtom-PDX/GitAtom/README.md

 This error occurs when a user has multiple ssh keys.
 Create an alias that indicates use of a specific key.

-To fix, create an alias in the `~/.ssh/config` file on the local machine.
+To fix, create an alias in the `~/.ssh/config` file on the local machine and reconfigure the live remote branch.

 In `~/.ssh/config` add the following: